 Regulations will only allow for correction of incorrect information or for providing information on how the offense was not disqualifying.
-Once it has been determined that the conviction was of a disqualifying offense, there is no further recourse for the applicant, unless the airport has an additional appeals process.
+If it is determined that the conviction was of a disqualifying offense, there is no further recourse for the applicant, unless the airport has an additional appeals process.